 Check DNS – find resolving IP from more than 50 locations worldwide.

-I hope above tools help you in troubleshooting Internet-facing web applications.
+I hope the above tools help you in troubleshooting Internet-facing web applications.